TinaUlevikPiirto/Django_SocialMedia_Clone/README.md

 http://tinasnow.pythonanywhere.com/

-This code for a Social Media Clone is from this course https://www.udemy.com/python-and-django-full-stack-web-developer-bootcamp
+This code for a Social Media is cloned from this course https://www.udemy.com/python-and-django-full-stack-web-developer-bootcamp